Are you an Amazon seller looking to maximize your profits and minimize your advertising costs?

 6. Optimize the placement modifier of the campaign

-Amazon provides you placement-level data and bid control for all three placements within each Sponsored Products campaign: Top of search, Product page, and rest of search.
+Amazon provides you placement-level data and bid control for all three placements within each Sponsored Products campaign: Top of search, Product page, and Rest of Search.
 Using the placement modifier strategically can help you improve the ACOS of your ad campaign.

 If you observe a particular placement within your campaign exhibiting a low conversion rate and a high ACoS, reducing the placement modifier can help you lower your CPC and minimize your ad spend on that specific placement.